voxpupuli/puppet-icinga2/README.md

 ###Contributing

-To submit a pull request via Github, fork [Icinga/puppet-icinga2](https://github.com/Icinga/puppet-icinga2) and make your changes in a feature branch off of the master branch.
+To submit a pull request via Github, fork [Icinga/puppet-icinga2](https://github.com/Icinga/puppet-icinga2) and make your changes in a feature branch off of the **develop** branch.

 If your changes require any discussion, create an account on [https://www.icinga.org/register/](https://www.icinga.org/register/).
 Once you have an account, log onto [dev.icinga.org](https://dev.icinga.org/).
 Create an issue under the **Icinga Tools** project and add it to the **Puppet** category.